Tech Accelerator The ultimate guide to ERP

 Tip

-Deploying a new ERP system is a risky endeavor, and danger lurks at every turn.
-Learn how to lower the risk of failure with these eight tried-and-true best practices.
+Deploying a new ERP system is a risky endeavor.
+Learn how to reduce the risk of failure and increase the odds for success with these eight tried-and-true best practices.

 When it comes to ERP implementation best practices, the tried-and-true advice stays constant even when things change.
 And things have changed a lot.

-"Whether you're an SMB, all the way up to a large enterprise, ERP implementation cycles are one-third [the time] of what they used to be," said Bill McNee, principal of consultancy McNee Associates.
+"Whether you're an SMB, all the way up to a large enterprise, ERP implementation cycles are one-third [the time] of what they used to be," said Bill McNee, founder and lead analyst at McNee Associates.

 What's more, ERP's evolution has not only brought capabilities that were unthinkable just a few years ago, but it has also made ERP attainable for smaller companies that previously were limited to QuickBooks and Microsoft Excel spreadsheets.